 In addition to Alvernia University's health policies, nursing students are required to adhere to clinical facility health requirements.
 Documentation of receiving all required and recommended immunizations is required.
-Prior to entering the first nursing clinical course (NUR 220), certification in CPR (adult, child, and infant), HIPAA training and all required background clearances must be completed.
+Prior to entering the first nursing clinical course (NUR 220), standardized health and safety training and all required background clearances must be completed.
+Students will receive further information about these requirements as they progress to the sophomore level.
+CPR instruction for student nurses is required and such instruction is incorporated into required nursing coursework using the RQI Program.
 Some clearances and related requirements must be completed annually while in the Nursing Program.
+Nursing students are expected to regularly check and respond to email from the School of Nursing during breaks and the summer, as time-sensitive information with firm deadlines may be communicated.